-The government’s ‘Clean Growth Strategy‘ identified a range of environmental goals.
-Public sector organisations have an important role and are expected to report on their progress in reducing carbon emissions.
+The government’s ‘Clean Growth Strategy‘ identified a range of environmental goals and public sector organisations are expected to report on their progress in reducing carbon emissions.

 Reduction of carbon emissions – public sector: